K-S-K/Tutorials/WSL-VSWin/Readme.md

 ## Preparations
 #### First, we must prepare the WSL Distribution image[^ksk-wsl-intro].
+As a result of this stage, we have a clear Debian-based WSL Image, named, in my case, Debian-VSBig.
+Also, we have a base image archive as a restore point if we want to alter something in the flow without unnecessary time and traffic spending.
+The image size at this stage is 433 MB, and the backup size is 386 MB.
+These sizes can be other in the future; the sizes are actual for the article creation time and have only evaluation purposes.

 #### Then, we must install the necessary tools to our WSL image[^ms-intro].
 ```